Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: CounterQuill

 \subsection{CounterQuill Learning Session}

-As shown in Figure \ref{design_dg1}, the Learning session has three main sections: \topicnum{1} \bluehl{What is Hate Speech?} \\ \topicnum{2} \bluehl{Learning about Counterspeech} and \topicnum{3} \bluehl{Testing your Understanding}.
-On the left side of the accordions is our CounterQuill guidelines message, which summarizes the main tasks during the Learning session as well as the basic steps to follow.
-We designed the interface of Learning session using classic CSS accordions, a common user interface pattern that allows users to interactively show and hide sections of content on a web page.
-The content for the Learning session was developed through an iterative design process informed by literature and expertise from the first author, two sociologists, and one HCI expert.
+The Learning Session consists of three sections: (1) What is hate speech, (2) Learning about counterspeech, and (3) Testing your understanding (Figure~\ref{design_dg1}).
+Each section is designed to guide users through foundational concepts using concise explanations and interactive navigation.
+The content for the Learning session was developed through an iterative design process informed by literature and expertise from two sociologists, and two HCI experts.

-\topicnum{1} \bluehl{What is Hate Speech?} contains three learning content subsections, which users can navigate through by clicking the Next button to progress and the Previous button to review.
-It covers three crucial topics for comprehending hate speech: (1) The definition of hate speech; (2) The explicit or implicit hate speech, and (3) How does hate speech affect us? (as shown in the Figure \ref{design_dg1-1}).
+\textbf{What is hate speech} introduces users to three core ideas: (1) the definition of hate speech, (2) the distinction between explicit and implicit hate speech, and (3) its impact on individuals and communities.

-Similarly, \topicnum{2} \bluehl{Learning about Counterspeech} also features three learning content subsections, navigable via the Next and Previous buttons.
-It focuses on three key aspects of counterspeech: (1) What is counterspeech?
-(2) What makes counterspeech effective? and (3) What is an empathy-based counterspeech? (as shown in the Figure \ref{design_dg1-2}).
+\textbf{Learning about counterspeech} covers: (1) what counterspeech is, (2) the characteristics of effective counterspeech, and (3) the concept of empathy-based counterspeech as an effective strategy.

-Lastly, \topicnum{3} \bluehl{Testing your Understanding} includes four questions to assess users' comprehension of the learning material covered in the previous sections.
-These questions evaluate users' understanding of (1) the definition of hate speech, (2) the effects of explicit and implicit hate speech, (3) the definition of counterspeech, and (4) the concept of empathy-based counterspeech (see Appendix C for detailed quiz questions).
+\textbf{Testing your understanding} includes four multiple-choice questions that assess users’ comprehension of the previous content.
+These questions evaluate understanding of hate speech, its forms and effects, and key concepts in counterspeech, including empathy-based approaches.